shadmansaleh/IRC.nvim/README.md

 ```
   /msg #neovim hello everybody
 ```
-ore just
+or just
 ```
 hello everybody
 ```
-If you have neovim's chennel opened in preview window
+If you have neovim's chennel opened

 ### Available vim commands
 - `NIRCConnect` server-name (Connect to server)